Order, disorder and phase transitions in quantum many body systems: Ward Identities, Schwinger-Dyson equations and cancellations in perturbation theory

 \section{Ward Identities, Schwinger-Dyson equations and cancellations in perturbation theory}

-From the theory of the Euclidean correlations discussion above, we inferred that $\sigma_{ij}=\bar \sigma_{ij}$ and that the Taylor series in $U$ of $\bar\sigma_{ij}$ is convergent in a small ball centered at the origin.
-Therefore, in order to prove our main result of interest, we are left with proving that all the Taylor coefficients of $\bar\sigma_{ij}$ beyond the $0$-th order one are identically zero.
+From the theory of the Euclidean correlations discussion above, we inferred that $\sigma_{ij}=\bar \sigma_{ij}$, that $\bar\sigma_{ij}$ is analytic in $U$ in a small ball centered at the origin, and that the truncated multi-point Euclidean current correlations decay exponentially to zero at large space-time separation.
+I now want to combine these ingredients in order to show that $\bar \sigma_{ij}=\bar \sigma_{ij}\big|_{U=0}$, that is, all the interaction corrections to the Euclidean Kubo conductivity vanishes, which implies Theorem 1.

 As anticipated above, these remarkable cancellations can be proved via a combination of two classes of identities, namely the Ward Identities and the Schwinger-Dyson equations, which are briefly reviewed in the following.